debajyotisarkarhome/School-Project/README.md

 .
 .
 .
-This is a project of Kendriya Vidyalaya CHittaranjan by Team of Debajyoti Sarkar(Me),Arka Sarkar and Karan Kumar Shaw
+This is a project of Kendriya Vidyalaya CHittaranjan by Team of Debajyoti Sarkar(Me),Arka Sarkar and Karan Kumar Shaw.